YohannLeFaou/impact-churn-health-insurance/README.md

-code for the article
+- code for the article
+- the package (sword)[https://github.com/YohannLeFaou/sword] is called for the computations

-only the code for the simulated data experiments is provided
+- only the code for the simulated data experiments is provided